Curate

 MY APPROACH

-One insight.
+One belief.
 Every decision traced back to it.

-Fitness apps fail at retention because they're designed for consistency they can't guarantee.
+Design for Reality, Not the Perfect Interface: Traditional retention models fail because they're designed for a consistency they can't guarantee.

-Shame is a documented dropout driver, not a motivator.
+Shame Drives Dropouts: Shame is a primary dropout driver, not a motivator.
+Progress loops had to reward flexibility instead.

 RESEARCH